holgerk/jsonlv/README.md

 ### Log View

-The log view is the right panel of the turbo-tail frontend UI.
+The log view is the right panel of the jsonlv frontend UI.
 It displays the log entries in real time and provides a user-friendly interface for inspecting log data.

 - **Location:**
   The log view occupies the right panel of the UI, next to the filter view.